usachev-dev/node-ts-golang-app/README.md

-# Node ts starter app
+# Node ts + golang api starter app

-Welcome to a simple starter project using node.js!
+Welcome to a simple starter project using node.js and golang!
 Here we have
+* Golang api, accessible from node server and frontend
+* Compose through docker
 * TypeScript, shared logic between client and server
 * Sass, Postcss, Autoprefixer
 * Webpack configured for client bundles